Skip to content

 Common Mistakes to Avoid When Filing in South Carolina

-There are a few mistakes that can easily delay or get a South Carolina LLC rejected.
+There are a few mistakes that can easily delay formation or cause a South Carolina LLC to be rejected.

-- Invalid registered agent address: Having a registered agent use a P.O. box or an address in another state can have your request rejected.
+• Invalid registered agent address: Using a P.O. box or an address in another state as your registered agent can result in your request being rejected.

-- Missing postfix/designator: If you forget an LLC postfix to your business name, the request will get rejected.
+• Missing postfix/designator: If you forget the LLC postfix for your business name, the request will be rejected.

-- Incorrect management type: When the wrong type of management structure is selected, it can result in issues with internal governance.
+• Incorrect management type: Selecting the wrong management structure can lead to issues with internal governance.

-- Missing signatures: The organizer is required to sign the form.
+• Missing signatures: The organizer must sign the form.
 Any form without the signature will be returned.

 What to Do After Your South Carolina Articles of Organization Are Approved